laravel/docs/pennant.md

 ### `Illuminate\Pennant\Events\DynamicallyDefiningFeature`

-This event is dispatched whenever an unregistered class based feature is being dynamically defined for the first time during a request.
+This event is dispatched whenever a class based feature is being dynamically checked for the first time during a request.

-- events
-    - known
-    - unknown
-    - dynamic

 - helpers
     - global